dmorse/pscfpp/README.md

 described here is written primarily in C++, with GPU accelerated code in CUDA.

+## History

-This C++/CUDA version of PSCF is intended to supersede the existing PSCF Fortran program.
+This C++/CUDA version of PSCF is intended to supersede the older Fortran PSCF program.
 The older Fortran program is maintained in a separate github.com repository at https://github.com/dmorse/pscf.
 This new version currently provides almost all of the capabilities of the older Fortran program, and several important new capabilities, as discussed below.

-The C++/CUDA version of PSCF is free, open source software.
-It is distributed under the terms of the GNU General Public License as (GPL) published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
-PSCF is distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
-See the LICENSE file or the
-<a href=http://www.gnu.org/licenses/>gnu web page</a> for details.

 ## Overview